-How much does it cost to try things out in China and test the market?
+How much does it cost to try things out, run some tests, and get started in China’s ecommerce market in 2021?

 Setting up a Baidu account — Is it easy to do?